We Build Living Worlds

 The Architecture

-- Narrative architecture
+- Narrative refinement

 - AI as world memory